 What Is Supplemental Insurance?Supplemental insurance products can cover nonmedical expenses such as childcare, lost income, or travel that might arise during a serious illness or accident.
 It helps provide financial protection for costs not covered by your health insurance policy.
 It is not meant to replace your health insurance policy or serve as a secondary backup.
 However, it is meant to serve as an additional layer of protection against the costs of unexpected medical events such as a heart attack, cancer, or an accident.3

 How Does Supplemental Insurance Work?Supplemental insurance often works through a cash payment made directly to you, the beneficiary.
 These benefits can then be used for whatever expenses you’d like.3

 Supplemental plans come in all different shapes and sizes.
 There are plans that cover:

 Below, we take a more in-depth look at some of these insurance options and explore how this coverage could be valuable to you.

-Accident InsuranceSecondary health insurance that covers accidents could help when unexpected, unbudgeted events occur.
-Did you know that in 2019 an estimated 4.4 million people were injured in automobile accidents?
-While that's an alarming statistic, car crashes aren't the only risk you face each day.
-Something as simple as a trip or fall on the sports field can lead to hundreds or even thousands of dollars in medical expenses.
-For example, a broken leg can cost up to $7,500.
-If you or your children lead an active lifestyle or play sports, it may be wise to consider some form of accident insurance.
+Accident plans help when sudden, unexpected, unbudgeted events occur.
+Did you know that in 2019 an estimated 4.4 million people were injured in automobile accidents?4 Something as simple as a trip or fall can lead to hundreds or even thousands of dollars in medical expenses.
+For example, a broken leg can cost up to $7,500.5 If you or your children lead an active lifestyle or play sports, it may be wise to consider some form of accident insurance.

 Cancer and Critical Illness Insurance

-The most common critical illnesses covered by these types of secondary health insurance plans include heart attacks, life-threatening cancer, stroke, advanced Alzheimer's disease, major organ transplants, and end-stage renal failure (ESRD).
+Some of the critical illnesses that can be covered by these types of supplemental plans include heart attacks, life-threatening cancer, stroke, major organ transplants, coma, and renal failure.